gramuah/BHF/README.md

 #### REQUIREMENTS:

-The code is developed and tested under Ubuntu 14.04 trusty and the following libraries are required to build the code:
+The BHF code is developed and tested under Ubuntu 14.04 and the following libraries are required to build the code:
 + gcc
 + cmake